appsignal/processmon/README.md

 `command` sets the command to run.
 Place one or more paths to watch in `paths_to_watch`. `triggers` sets a list of commands that will run before every restart of the main command.
+When running a trigger the env var `TRIGGER_PATH` will be filled with the path that triggered the restart.